 Scheduling teeth cleanings and attending them might feel like a chore but the experience is well worth it in the long run.
-Otherwise, stubborn tartar and plaque will remain on your teeth unless professional tools from our West Michigan dentists are used.
+Otherwise, stubborn tartar and plaque will remain on your teeth unless professional tools from our West Michigan family dentists are used.
 Skipping your appointments can be tempting but your teeth and gums may pay the price.

-Now, if you have a history of gum disease or a recent dental issue was found at your last appointment, you may need to visit one of our offices more frequently.
-Every patient is different and our staff can advise you on your teeth cleaning timeline should you deviate from the standard.
+Now, if you have a history of gum disease or a recent dental issue was found at your last teeth cleaning appointment, you may need to visit one of our offices more frequently.
+Every patient is different and our staff can advise you on your cleaning timeline should you deviate from the standard.

 Regularly brushing and flossing your teeth on your own is beneficial but does not effectively remove all plaque, tartar, and bacteria buildup.
 If you want to prevent tooth decay and cavity formation, specialized dental tools, a trained hygienist, and regular cleanings are all required.